spxbhuhb/zakadabar-stack/doc/guides/libraries/schedule/Introduction.md

 **backend**

-1. add the module to your server configuration, for details see [Modules](../../common/Modules.md)
+1. add the dispatcher modules to your server configuration, for details see [Modules](../../common/Modules.md)
+1. add a worker module(s) to your server configuration, for details see [Modules](../../common/Modules.md)

 ### Common